howto-kubernetes-info/cliplayer/README.md

 When holding lectures or recording screencast you often need to devide your attention between talking and typing at the same time.
 This cliplayer helps you to concentrate more on what you want to teach instead of what you need to type.

 ## Hint
-Corona Edition - howto-kubernetes.info is not live at the moment
+Corona Edition - It was planed to release the player along with an other project.
+Since many people are now forced to stay at home, maybe the cliplayer can help some people to make awesome bash tutorials.

 ## Installation